 Does This Really Work?

 Most recovery programs encourage their patients, religious or not, to use prayer and mantras during their treatments.
 The reason why might surprise you.
-A number of scientific studies have shown that prayer and mantra recitation seem to have some of the same positive effects on physical health as a lot of popular holistic treatments, like yoga.
+A number of scientific studies have shown that prayer and mantra recitation seems to have some of the same positive effects on physical health as a lot of popular holistic treatments, like yoga.
 Prayer can relax the body in a number of ways; it lowers blood pressure, relieves stress and tension, and improves your mood.

 Biblical Prayers and Mantras to Practice in Recovery